Skip to main content

 In the Integrated Marketing Communications bachelor's degree program, you get a healthy mix of courses in marketing, public relations, social media strategy, audience behavior, media planning and advertising.
 You’ll exercise the creative, writing and analytical parts of your brain, experiment with new media tools, and work on real projects for real clients that will beef up your portfolio.

-DINFOS + WVU B.S.
-IMC
+WVU B.S.
+IMC for military communicators

 Transfer Credits